 Our thoughts and prayers go out to those injured in this accident.
 If you or someone you love has been injured in an auto accident, do not hesistate to contact our experienced Sliver Spring car accident lawyers for a free, no obligation consultation.

 In terms of Maryland school bus accident legal claims, those injured should know that if they intend to bring a claim against the County or School Board, they must act quickly and put the County on formal notice as per Maryland's Local Tort Claims Act which requires that local governments receive notice within 180 days of the crash.
 If the State is involved, notice must be given to the State within a year of the crash.
-If you have been in a bus or truck accident contact a trusted personal injury attorney in Silver Spring today for a free consulation.
+If you have been in a bus or truck accident contact a personal injury attorney in Silver Spring at Goldberg Finnegan today for a free consulation.

 It is important to seek legal counsel for cases in which government may be at fault because of the strict notice requirements.
 If the notice is not proper as per the statute, then the case will be thrown out.
 This is very unfair and is a trap for the unwary.
 An example of this can be seen from the recent unfortunate case of Halloran v.
 Montgomery County in which the Court of Special Appeals threw out the case against Montgomery County because the notice was not properly written and was not delivered to the proper authorities (Opinion 3/31/09 by Judge Woodward).

 The Court dismissed the case and explained that: